Node Client Web UI Deployment

 className: "haproxy"

-For http service, remove the tls section.
+For an HTTP-only service, remove the tls section from the ingress configuration.

 Over Proxy Server